hsze/RS-AA-Fortinet-ForceTunnel/README.md

 6. **On-prem thus learns of default route from Azure**, and will route Internet traffic to Azure and the Fortigate NVAs.
 7. As in the standard Active-Active Fortigate design, Protected VNETs and Spoke subnets will have UDR pointing to ILB, for either East-West or North-South traffic.
 The use of the Load Balancer does NOT change for this Active-Active Fortigate configuration.
 Furthermore, **User-Defined Routes are still required at GatewaySubnet pointing to ILB to ensure sticky, symmetrical flow path for East-West traffic.**

+**REMEMBER PROPAGATING 0/0 CAN HAVE UNINTENDED CONSEQUENCES, AS YOU ARE ANNOUNCING TO THE WORLD "COME TO ME AS DEFAULT!"**

 ## Configuration
 This tested configuration looks as follows:
 ![Configuration](/images/2-Config.PNG)